qbleuse/AWS-SAMUEL/README.md

 If you want to know how the integration was done, maybe to develop your own version or out of curiosity, it is [this way](Documentation/Walkthrough/Design.md).

 Once again, this walkthrough will be told from the point of view of a Windows User.
-Also this is aimed towards beginner that never worked on how to connect to computers before (as this was my case when I did this), but I expect Unreal Engine and coding experiences, and will not explain basic programming principles.
+Also this is aimed towards beginner in Network programming (as this was my case when making it), but I expect Unreal Engine and coding experiences, and will not explain basic programming principles.
-Also, as I am also learning, there may be thing taht are false, or incomplete.
+Also, as I am still learning, there may be thing taht are false, or incomplete.

 ## References and Links